 On a warm summer’s day, the outside terraces in the square will fill up quickly, creating the atmosphere of a large beer garden.
 In the winter, you can grab a blanket and sit under the outdoor heating or in one of the temporary cabins to enjoy the outdoor scenery.

-While you’re here, make sure to head inside to see what each pub has to offer.
+While you’re here, make sure to head inside to see what each pub offers.
 From dancefloors and DJs to live music and karaoke, there is something for everyone at the Oude Markt!

-Although most nights out in Leuven end up at the Oude Markt, there are plenty of other worthy bars and restaurants scattered around the city if you want something a bit more low-key and less crowded.
+Although most nights out in Leuven end up at the Oude Markt, plenty of other worthy bars and restaurants are scattered around the city if you want something a bit more low-key and less crowded.

 #4 Explore the Beguinages, a World UNESCO Heritage Site

 The Beguinages are a fascinating part of the history of the low countries (Belgium, the Netherlands and Luxembourg).
-These female-only residences offered young women from the countryside an opportunity to live and work in the city without having to get married or take religious vows.
+These female-only residences offered young women from the countryside an opportunity to live and work in the city without getting married or taking religious vows.

-Beguines were lay women who lived in these religious communities without retiring from the world or taking vows of marriage.
+Beguines were lay women who lived in these religious communities without retiring from the world or taking marriage vows.
 They were free to leave and marry if they chose to, and they did not have to give up their land or wealth to join the order.

 Today, some of the buildings in the Beguinages are used for new purposes.
-The Groot Begjinhof, for example, provides accommodation for visiting professors as well as KU Leuven staff and students.
+The Groot Begjinhof, for example, provides accommodation for visiting professors, KU Leuven staff, and students.

 #5 See Saint Peter’s Church

-Saint Peter’s Church is one of the most magnificent buildings in Leuven – and that’s really saying something!
-Art lovers will particularly enjoy a visit to the church to see the amazing architecture, sculptures and paintings that have been preserved in their original location.
+Saint Peter’s Church is one of the most magnificent buildings in Leuven – and that’s saying something!
+Art lovers will particularly enjoy visiting the church to see the fantastic architecture, sculptures and paintings preserved in their original location.

-Built in a late Gothic style, the belfry of the church was declared a world UNESCO heritage site and is another example of the amazing history and culture preserved and celebrated throughout the city.
+Built in a late Gothic style, the church’s belfry was declared a world UNESCO heritage site.
+It is another example of the amazing history and culture preserved and celebrated throughout the city.
 It is a must-visit location during any trip to Leuven.

-One of the most famous paintings in the church is Dierec Bouts’ ‘The Last Supper‘, which was created for the chapel nearly 600 years ago.
-If you’re visiting the city, make sure to stop and see this world-famous piece of art and history.
+One of the most famous paintings in the church is Dierec Bouts’ ‘The Last Supper‘, created for the chapel nearly 600 years ago.
+If you’re visiting the city, stop and see this world-famous piece of art and history.

 #6 Snap a Photo at The Great Market Square

-In the Grote Markt (Great Market Square), you will find yourself surrounded by intricate architecture, including the old town hall.
-While administration functions have moved to a different part of the city, ceremonial functions still take place at this location.
+In the Grote Markt (Great Market Square), you will be surrounded by intricate architecture, including the old town hall.
+While administration functions have moved to a different part of the city, ceremonial functions still occur at this location.
 For example, you may see a wedding photoshoot being held outside of this ornate building!

-It’s no surprise that the old town hall is still so popular, as its elaborate and delicate architecture makes the perfect backdrop for a special photo.
-Statues are carved into the pillars of the wall, depicting local figures and saints as well as scenes from the Bible; every possible part of the building has been decorated to perfection.
+Unsurprisingly, the old town hall is still so famous, as its elaborate and delicate architecture makes the perfect backdrop for a unique photo.
+Statues are carved into the pillars of the wall, depicting local figures, saints, and scenes from the Bible; every possible part of the building has been perfectly decorated.

-As a bonus, the town hall is located right beside Saint Peters Church and the Oude Markt, so you can see many of these locations in just a few minutes!
+As a bonus, the town hall is located right beside Saint Peters Church and the Oude Markt so that you can see many of these locations in just a few minutes!

 Can you spot the statue in the picture above?
-Officially called ‘Fons Sapientiae’ (‘Source of Wisdom’), this statue is known affectionately as Fonske by locals.
+Officially called ‘Fons Sapientiae’ (‘Source of Wisdom’), locals know this statue affectionately as Fonske.
 The unique fountain depicts a student pouring water onto their head while reading.

 The meaning behind the statue is often debated.
-Many claim that the water is meant to symbolise a thirst for knowledge, while others argue that the diligent student is clearly holding a Belgian beer in celebration, to symbolise the vibrant student life!
+Many claim that the water symbolizes a thirst for knowledge, while others argue that the diligent student is clearly holding a Belgian beer in celebration, symbolising vibrant student life!
 What do you think the message of the fountain is?

 #7 Stroll Through the Botanical Gardens

 Nature lovers should visit the botanical garden during their time in Leuven.
-Created for medical students by the University of Leuven in 1738 and known as Kruidtuin (which means ‘herb garden‘), the botanical garden is another part of the city with a rich history.
+Created for medical students by the University of Leuven in 1738 and known as Kruidtuin (‘herb garden‘), the botanical garden is another part of the city with a rich history.
 It is home to a diverse range of flora.

-The park is free to enter, but, unfortunately, dogs are not allowed.
-Group tours are also available, weather permitting.
-If it’s a nice day, why not have a picnic at the botanical garden and immerse yourself in nature?
+The park is free to enter, but dogs are not allowed.
+Weather permitting, group tours are also available.
+If it’s a nice day, why not picnic at the botanical garden and immerse yourself in nature?

-About a 50-minute drive from Leuven (just under 60km) is Hallerbos, the fairytale bluebell forest.
-While it’s not strictly related to Leuven, you can find out more information about it on our list of the best things to do in Belgium, such as the best time to see the flowers in bloom!
+Hallerbos, the fairytale bluebell forest, is about a 50-minute drive from Leuven (just under 60km).
+While it’s not strictly related to Leuven, you can find more information on our list of the best things to do in Belgium, such as the best time to see the flowers in bloom!

 #8 Visit the weekly market

-Every Saturday, you will find lots of stalls set up along the main streets of Leuven.
-These stalls sell everything from local cuisine and artisanal dishes to homegrown produce, plants, flower bouquets, old records, and even vintage clothes!
+Every Saturday, many stalls are set up along the main streets of Leuven.
+These stalls sell everything from local cuisine and artisanal dishes to homegrown produce, plants, flower bouquets, old records, and vintage clothes!

 Alternatively, visitors can hit the high street for a day of shopping.
-There are plenty of fashion boutiques, designer shops and everything else that you would expect to find in a big city.
-As a bonus, traffic is restricted in most shopping zones of the city during opening hours, which makes getting around on foot so much easier.
+There are many fashion boutiques, designer shops, and everything else you would expect to find in a big city.
+As a bonus, traffic is restricted in most shopping zones during opening hours, which makes getting around on foot much easier.

 #9 Visit M Museum Leuven

-It is evident from the building itself that M Museum Leuven is a place where classic meets contemporary.
+The building itself demonstrates that M Museum Leuven is a place where classic meets contemporary.
 The museum hides a modern entrance behind the facade of a traditional arched wall.
-Designed by Stéphane Beel, the museum itself symbolises the love for art, old and new.
+Designed by Stéphane Beel, the museum symbolises the love for art, old and new.

-You will find lots of art from Leuven within these walls, with some dating as far back as the Middle Ages and up until the 19th century.
-Be sure to check out the temporary exhibits on display while you are there!
+These walls contain lots of art from Leuven, some dating back to the Middle Ages and up until the 19th century.
+Check out the temporary exhibits on display while you are there!

 During the Summer, the museum opens its rooftop garden/terrace bar, so you can sit back and enjoy a refreshing drink in the sun after a day spent admiring art.
 This is a perfect way to spend a relaxing day taking in the culture and history of the city and its people.